nakamasato/sample-controller/docs/content/docs/05-implement-reconciliation-loop/index.md

     - [x] Set `UpdateFunc` as an event handler for the informer in order to call `syncHandler` when `Foo` resource is updated.

 Steps:
+1. Add constant variable before `type Controller struct`.
+    ```go
+    const (
+        // MessageResourceExists is the message used for Events when a resource
+        // fails to sync due to a Deployment already existing
+        MessageResourceExists = "Resource %q already exists and is not managed by Foo"
+    )
+    ```
 1. Update `syncHandler`:

+    1. Remove log `log.Printf("deployment %s is valid", deployment.Name)`.

     1. Check if the `Deployment` is managed by the controller.

         ```go